sarah1893/notes/docs/notes/python-func.rst

 -----------------

-Defining a function where the arguments are optional and have a default value is quiet simple in Python.
+Defining a function where the arguments are optional and have a default value is quite simple in Python.
 We can just assign values in the definition and make sure the default arguments appear in the end.

 .. code-block:: python